atusy/vimconf-2025-small/index.md

 ### The answer is ...

-7/10, and there are more builtin features.
+* 7/10, and there are more builtin features.

-The power of tree-sitter is already unlocked in Neovim!!
+* The power of tree-sitter is already unlocked in Neovim!!
+* If you use Vim, sorry for inconvenience..., but I have a good news today

 ---